wp-plugins/bulletproof-security/readme.txt

 * that has now been eliminated in BPS .46 with new coding
 * And also excellent coding advice to improve BPS even more
 * and making the entire WordPress Community a safer and better place
+* New permanent plugin conflict fixes added to master .htaccess files

 = .45.9 =
 * !!!Critical Update!!!